pkmn/engine/docs/PROTOCOL.md

-allocated fixed-size array that gets `reset` after each `update` as the maximum number of bytes written by a single `update` call is bounded to a [relatively small number of bytes](#size) per generation, though since any `Writer` implementation is allowed this `Log` could instead write to standard output (note that in Zig the standard out writer is not buffered by default - you must use a [`BufferedWriter`](https://zig.news/kristoff/how-to-add-buffering-to-a-writer-reader-in-zig-7jd) wrapper to achieve reasonable performance).
+allocated fixed-size array that gets `reset` after each `update` as the maximum number of bytes written by a single `update` call is bounded to a [relatively small number of bytes](#size) per generation, though since any `Writer` implementation is allowed this `Log` could instead write to standard output (note that in Zig the standard out writer isn't buffered by default - you must use a [`BufferedWriter`](https://zig.news/kristoff/how-to-add-buffering-to-a-writer-reader-in-zig-7jd) wrapper to achieve reasonable performance).